LED light fixtures: Green and not-so-Green

-Tossing out an entire light fixture is a tremendous waste of resources.
-It's a sheer waste of all the energy, labor and raw materials — basically everything that goes into making the fixture in the first place.
+Tossing out an entire light fixture is a sheer waste of all the energy, labor and raw materials — basically everything that goes into making the fixture in the first place.

 Throwing out a fixture rather than a bulb adds significantly to our landfill heaps.

-And, for many this is an environmental-ethical dilemma.
+Even recycling of fixtures (if that in fact gets done) poses an environmental-ethical issue.
 Increasing the volume of waste we produce is the utter opposite of what we ought to be doing to our planet.

-To sum it up, here are three tips on selecting the appropriate LED light fixtures for your project needs:
+To sum it up, here are some thoughts on selecting the appropriate LED light fixtures for your project needs:

 P.S.
 There is so much more to know about selecting appropriate LED lighting for specific interior design functions, but that is a great subject for another blog—